npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-01-27-ipython-notebook-to-markdown.markdown

-Next, I'm setting the display options to max columns of 5200 (5200 is arbitrary number) as when you try to display a large dataframe sometimes it won't display b/c it exceeds the defaut iPython Notebook settings.
+Next, I'm setting the display options to max columns of 5200 (5200 is arbitrary number) as when you try to display a large dataframe sometimes it won't display b/c it exceeds the defaut IPython Notebook settings.

 Last, I used **df.head(15)** to show the first 15 records in the dataframe.